quoctinh0897/technical-blogs/index.md

 # Welcome to My Technical Blogs

-## Introduction
-This is the homepage of my technical blogs.
-Here, you'll find:
+Hello and welcome!
+This is the hub for all my technical insights and experiences.
+Here, you'll discover:

 - **Project updates**: Stay tuned for the latest news.
 - **Documentation**: Check out the [documentation](./docs) to learn more about how it works.
 - **Contact**: Feel free to reach out if you have any questions.

+---
 ## About Me
 I’m a passionate backend developer with extensive experience in designing and building robust systems.
 Over the years, I’ve worked with technologies like **Golang**, **Python**, **Node.js**, and **AWS**, creating solutions that solve real-world challenges.